 Harvesting your banana peppers is pretty straightforward (if you left enough space between your banana pepper plants for easy harvesting!).
 You can either pull it off the plant or use pruning shears.

 If pulling it off, hold the plant in one hand, and pull the pepper stem off with the other hand.

-If using scissors or pruning shears, cut the pepper on its stem, being careful not to cut other branches or leaves in the process.
+If using sharp scissors or pruning shears, cut the pepper on its stem, being careful not to cut other branches or leaves in the process.

 Here is where you should be aiming to make your cut:

 How to Store Banana Peppers

 Banana peppers will generally stay good for up to a week after being harvested and when they fully ripen.
 Make sure you give them a good rinse after harvest and dry them off, and then they can be eaten fresh